 This was George Floyd’s riot.

 An ambulance took Floyd, now motionless, to Hennepin County Medical Center where he was pronounced dead.
-An independent autopsy determined cause of death to be from asphyxia and manner of death to be homicide.
+An independent autopsy determined the cause of death to be asphyxia and the manner of death to be a homicide.

 Essential Elements of a Riot

 More troubling still is the fact that while George Floyd’s death is horrific and the police violence seemingly exceptional, it is not.
 It is another in a string of systematic violent killings fueled by police hatred and violence.

 The city of Minneapolis has a long history of police-involved killings.
 According to Minneapolis Tribune records, police have killed someone in all years but three since the year 2000.
 Minneapolis police are trained in a program dubbed “Bulletproof Warrior”.
 The philosophy is that everyone and everything is a threat.